moldham74/AussieCAS/index.md

 <iframe width="650" height="365" src="https://www.youtube.com/embed/kyZkptxlSA8" frameborder="0" gesture="media" allowfullscreen></iframe>

 ## What are agent-based models, and why use them?
-Herbert Simon, in his book The Sciences of the Artificial makes the point that complex adaptive systems are predisposed to simulation.
+Simon (1996) makes the point that complex adaptive systems are predisposed to simulation.
 The rationale being that one does not need to identify the properties of the all parts of a system in their entirety, if the goal is to understand how the parts organize themselves to create certain macro outcomes.
 In turn, these outcomes are likely to arise independently of all but a few properties of the individual components.
 The implication being that these macro outcomes need to be assessed from a bottom-up perspective.
-In trying to simulate these emergent processes researchers are required to make certain abstractions, with the intentive being to create a model of target that is simpler to study than the target itself.
+In trying to simulate these emergent processes researchers are required to make certain abstractions, with the intention being to create a model of target that is simpler to study than the target itself.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/stziwtQBrZ0" frameborder="0" gesture="media" allowfullscreen></iframe>